aryaniyaps/python-backend-starter/README.md

 ## Project Setup

+### Maxmind GeoLite2-City database

-This project uses the Maxmind GeoLite2-City database (for getting the locations of IP addresses).
+This project uses the Maxmind GeoLite2-City database (to extract geolocation data from IP addresses).

 To setup the project for downloading and automatically updating the Maxmind GeoLite2-City database, follow these steps: